hello@slated.gg

 Project Zomboid

-The Indie Stone • 2013 • Linux, PC (Microsoft Windows), Mac
+The Indie Stone • 2013 • PC (Microsoft Windows), Mac, Linux

-Rewarding skill growthStrategic thinkingFreedom to experiment
+Rewarding skill growthStrategic thinkingMentally absorbing

 Is Project Zomboid Worth It?